 The House is supposed to be more democratic because they represent smaller districts, so they are supposed to be more accountable to the people who make up those districts.
 Although overall approval of Congress is low, according to public opinion polls, the re-election rate of members of Congress is almost 90 percent, meaning that once someone is elected to Congress they have an enormous advantage over un-elected challengers.
 It also suggests that while people may disapprove of the actions (or lack of action) of Congress as a whole, most people seem to be satisfied with their Congressional representation.
 However, members of Congress do not seem to react the same way in every issue area, meaning in some areas, they are more representative of what the people in district or state want, in some areas they seem to act with more independence.
 Generally speaking, members of Congress seem to be more receptive to their districts or state on domestic issues, but on foreign affairs issues seem to act more on their own.

-As we discussed in class, the number of representatives from each state depends on the population of each state.
+The number of representatives from each state depends on the population of each state.
 Changes in the population, changes the number of representatives from each state.
 So for example a state like New York which has a declining population over the last twenty years has lost representatives, while states like Florida or Texas which have growing populations have seen increases in their representation over the last few decades.

 One important consideration in determining electoral districts for the House, is what has come to be know as "gerrymandering."
 State legislatures in each state are tasked with re-drawing the electoral districts in accordance with population fluctuations in the state.
 Predictably, this has a partisan bias, meaning simply, that whatever party has a majority in the state will seek to draw the boundaries in the district to benefit their party and disadvantage the other party.
 This has led to some oddly shaped electoral districts, like this one in Chicago.